oasysgames/oasys-docs/docs/documentation/1-whats-oasys/3-oasys-architecture/1-3-incentive-logic.md

 ## Commission

-Belly data, while belly-dating, stabilises the network and mediates transactions.
+Vallidator, while validating, stabilises the network and mediates transactions.
 The delegator can delegate the token to the Validator, the Validator can receive a delegated token, and the Validator can receive commissions from the delegator.

 ## Miner Incentives